-Kourtney Kardashian Sizzles In Leopard Print Bikini
+Kourtney Kardashian Sizzles In Leopard-Print Bikini

-Keeping Up With The Kardashians star Kourtney Kardashian spends plenty of time working on her incredible physique, so the busy mom isn’t afraid to show it off on Instagram.
-The beauty recently spent some time with her children on an Italian vacation, and posed in a black swimsuit that stretched over her ample curves.
+Keeping Up With the Kardashians star Kourtney Kardashian spends plenty of time working on her incredible physique, and the busy mom isn’t afraid to show it off on Instagram.
+The beauty recently spent some time with her children on an Italian vacation and posed in a black swimsuit that stretched over her ample curves.

-In her most recent Instagram post, Kardashian got wild with a full leopard print outfit in a mirror selfie.
-In the shot, Kardashian rocked a leopard print bandeau bikini top paired with some high-waisted leopard print bikini bottoms.
+In her most recent Instagram post, Kardashian got wild with a full leopard-print outfit in a mirror selfie.
+In the shot, Kardashian rocked a leopard-print bandeau bikini top paired with some high-waisted leopard-print bikini bottoms.
 She accessorized with a turban crafted from a slightly different style of leopard print, and rocked no other accessories, not even shoes.

-Kardashian leaned against an ornate carved wood doorway for the shot, and there was a stunning room visible in the background with plenty of plants and an eye-catching painting on the wall.
+Kardashian leaned against an ornate carved wooden doorway for the shot, and there was a stunning room visible in the background with plenty of plants and an eye-catching painting on the wall.

 Kardashian wasn’t sharing a sizzling bikini selfie just because, though.
-As she explained in the caption of the post, the item that she truly wanted to highlight wasn’t her amazing body — it was the turban wrapped around her hair.
-Her lifestyle brand, Poosh, collaborated with the brand Aquis to craft a leopard print hair turban.
+As she explained in the caption of the post, the item she truly wanted to highlight wasn’t her amazing body — it was the turban wrapped around her hair.
+Her lifestyle brand, Poosh, collaborated with the brand Aquis to craft a leopard-print hair turban.

 View this post on Instagram